"

 After successful completion of the program, students will possess the abilities required by entry-level accountants, be able to clearly communicate accounting programs and solutions, and be exposed to computer applications as they relate to the accounting functions.
 (Accounting Curriculum, n.d.)

-Course outcomes.
-Course outcomes state what students will be able to do, know, and value upon their completion of one course.
-These outcomes are often identified when courses are first offered.
-When developing a new course, the first thing that instructors need to do is to identify reasonable and measurable course outcomes.
-For an existing course, instructors often need to revisit and revise existing course outcomes to make sure course outcomes are measurable and current for the semester when the course is to be taught.
-It is common for new topics, trends, or technologies to be added to an existing course.
-Meanwhile, they need to consider whether to reduce or increase the number of course outcomes to ensure that reasonable course outcomes are covered in one semester.
+Course Outcomes.
+Course outcomes state what students will be able to do, know, and value upon their completion of a course.
+These outcomes are identified when courses are first offered.
+If you are developing a new course, you will first need to identify reasonable and measurable course outcomes.
+If you are redesigning a course, you will need to revisit existing course outcomes to make sure they are measurable and current.
+Your course may have had new topics, trends, or technologies added over time, and you may need to revise outcomes accordingly.

 Examples

-One course outcome for one course named Abnormal Psychology could be:
+One course outcome for an Abnormal Psychology course could be:

-By the end of the course, students will be able to accurately diagnose at least five major psychological disorders.
+By the end of the course, students will be able to accurately describe at least five major psychological disorders.

-Many accreditation bodies require instructors provide evidence of course alignment between course outcomes and module learning objectives.
-The second-level alignment ensure that all the modules covered in a course work together to help student achieve required course outcomes, reducing confusion and overlaps.
-In other words, different modules are designed to address one or more course outcomes at different levels.
-Also, it ensures that module learning objectives build towards course outcomes, thus supporting student’s development of required knowledge and skills in a reasonable sequence.
+Many accreditation bodies require instructors to provide evidence of alignment between course outcomes and module learning objectives.
+Second-level alignment ensures that the modules covered in a course work together to help students achieve required course outcomes and required knowledge and skills in a reasonable sequence.

-Module learning objectives.
-Please note that some instructors might organize their course into weeks or units.
-In this chapter, I consider the course to be organized into modules by default to coherently convey the information covered in this chapter.
-A module can last one week or more weeks.
+Module Learning Objectives.
+Instructors might organize their courses into weeks, modules, or units.
+Examples in this chapter assume a module organization.
+Modules typically last one or more weeks.
 Module learning objectives state what students will be able to do, know, and value upon their completion of one module.
-Learning objectives serve as the foundation for aligning assessments and learning activities with course outcomes and program-level outcomes.
-The revised Bloom’s taxonomy framework is often used to guide instructors to create module learning objectives (Reilley, 2023, March 21).
+Learning objectives serve as the foundation for aligning your assessments and learning activities with course and program outcomes.
+You can utilize the revised Bloom’s taxonomy framework when creating module learning objectives (Reilley, 2023).

 Examples

-One module learning objective for one course named Introduction to Psychology could be:
+One module learning objective for an Introduction to Psychology course could be:

 By the end of this module, students will be able to accurately explain behaviorism in their own words.